Identifying the Effect of Persuasion: Empirical Examples

-In this section, we illustrate our proposed methods using data from GKB, who report findings from a field experiment to measure the effect of political news.
-We have chosen this example because it contains a credible binary instrument from the field experiment and we can also illustrate all of the three sampling scenarios as well as the case of nonbinary outcomes.
+We now illustrate our proposed methods by using data from \citet[][GKB hereafter]{gerber2009does}, who report findings from a field experiment to measure the effect of political news.
+We have chosen this example because it contains a credible binary instrument from the field experiment and we can also illustrate all of the three sampling scenarios as well as the case of nonbinary outcomes; for the theory on the multinomial outcome case, see online \Cref{sec:nonbinary}.
 In GKB, there are three statuses in the intention to treat: a control group, an offer of free subscription to \textit{The Washington Post}, and one to \textit{The Washington Times}.
 To illustrate the usefulness of our paper, we focus on \textit{The Washington Post} and drop all observations from \textit{The Washington Times} subscription.
 That is, $Z_i = 1$ if the $i$th individual received free subscription to \textit{The Washington Post}, and $Z_i = 0$ if not.